How to Create Compelling Product Videos for BigCommerce (Tips + Examples)

 For example, imagine if you had to assemble a sofa from scratch by reading a product manual versus assembling the couch while watching a video of a staff member assembling the same sofa.

 One may argue that the easier option is subjective.
 Still, in most cases, we see that it is a lot easier to assemble a product while watching a video because it is almost as if another person is building the same product right next to the customer.
-In addition to the visual aspect of videos, product videos can convey more detail than images and descriptions.
+In addition to the visual aspect of videos, product videos for BigCommerce can convey more detail than images and descriptions.
 For example, a product video can:

 - Show product parts in 3D